-COVID19: Regaining Citizen’s Trust in Nigeria’s Government through Strategic Communications
+COVID19: Regaining Citizen’s Trust through Strategic Communications

 Citizens distrust in Nigerian government spans two decades and continues to hit a downward slope.
 At a time, some of the measures of trust or distrust in government were corruption, inequality and poor economic performance.
 Today, trust is also measured based on lack of transparency, exclusion of citizens from governance and poor communication.